wlads/reefpoints/source/posts/2015-03-26-bringing-ember-to-the-desktop-part1.md

 ## Conclusion

-When we first set out to build a desktop app for a client project several months ago, documentation on how to integrate NW.js with Ember was scarce.
+When we first set out to build a desktop app for a client project, documentation on how to integrate NW.js with Ember was scarce.
 Even more scarce was documentation on how to integrate it with Ember CLI.
 I hope this post and this addon will provide some guidance to others down the